U.N. report shows Syria government behind sarin attack: U.S., UK

-UNITED NATIONS (Reuters) - Britain and the United States joined France on Monday in declaring that details contained in a report by U.N. investigators confirms that Syria’s government, not the opposition, was behind an August 21 attack with sarin gas.
+UNITED NATIONS, Sept 16 (Reuters) - Britain and the United States joined France on Monday in declaring that details contained in a report by U.N. investigators confirms that Syria’s government, not the opposition, was behind an Aug.
+21 attack with sarin gas.

 British Ambassador Mark Lyall Grant told reporters there was “no remaining doubt that it was the regime” that was responsible for the attack that left hundreds dead.
 U.S. Ambassador Samantha Power echoed his remarks.